 - Enable extensions with a service and restart the service.

 - Attach the Visual Studio debugger to the running service process.
+Choose any of the following three options:

 - Perform corresponding service operations to hit the breakpoint and step through the code.

 To debug an SOE or SOI with a running service instance, the extension must be deployed on ArcGIS Server and enabled with a service first.
 If you would like to modify the code during debugging, you have to rebuild the extension project, update the extension on ArcGIS Server, and then reenable it with a service, repeating the above steps 1 through 5.
-Therefore, it's highly recommended that the extension code with business logic be tested on a local project for unit testing first and then tested with a service, as this will reduce the work of debugging the extension on ArcGIS Server.